 Replace Your Lawn With Rocks and Pebbles

 Another rocky idea for your front yard is to replace your entire front lawn with a combination of pebbles, rocks and shrubs.
-You’ll save on all kinds of maintenance costs during the year, such as watering and sodding.
+With this xeriscape landscaping tip, you’ll save on all kinds of maintenance costs during the year, such as watering and sodding.
 And with less grass to cut every week, you’ll have plenty of free time to work on those backyard landscaping projects.

 Use Gravel for a Low-Maintenance Pathway